 MANAGEMENT HISTORY (MH)

-The Management History (MH) Division invites symposium and paper submissions for the 81st Annual Meeting of the Academy of Management to be held virtually from 30 July to 3 August 2021.
-You may send us your submissions through the AOM Submission System until Tuesday, 12 January 2021 at 5:00 p.m.
+The Management History (MH) Division invites symposium and paper submissions for the 82nd Annual Meeting of the Academy of Management to be held in Seattle, Washington via a hybrid format from 5 August to 9 August 2022.
+You may send us your submissions through the AOM Submission Center until Tuesday, 11 January 2022 at 5:00 p.m.
 ET.
 Submissions will open in early December.

 As there is an element of history within every division in the Academy, the division is open to a variety of methodological approaches and themes ranging from historical events in management practice (empirical focus) to studies that engage with historiography, philosophies of history, and the history of ideas and management thought (theoretical orientation).
 In this spirit, the MH Division welcomes scholarly contributions that generate meaningful and original contributions in history from across all AOM divisions and interest groups.
 Submissions for sessions sponsored jointly with other Academy divisions are regarded as particularly attractive, and highly encouraged.
 The MH Division encourages submissions from doctoral students.
 Papers with a PhD student as the first or sole author should be clearly identified when submitted to allow identification of possible winners of the Best Graduate Student Paper.

 Details of the requirements for each session type are outlined on the submission website.
 Keep in mind that developing symposia (including panel discussions) with broad appeal to 3 divisions (and submitting to all 3) increases the chance of having your symposia accepted.